The Labradoodle breed is a designer dog that was first bred by mating a standard-sized Poodle with a Labrador Retriever.

-The Labradoodle makes for one of the best doodles due to their fun and playful demeanor.
-It is their playful demeanor that makes this breed a stand out when it comes to getting along with children.
+The Labradoodle makes for one of the best doodles due to its fun and playful demeanor.
+It is their playful demeanor that makes this breed stand out when it comes to getting along with children.

 Who better to keep your children company than a playful family pet?

 Playtime provides your puppy with a means of releasing energy and helps them to bond with both you and other family members.